Free French Air Forces: One squadron, two identities: GC 2/7 (No.326 “Nice” Squadron) (1943–1945)

-Red Star: the Régiment Normandie-Niemen fighting for the Soviet Union (1942–1945)
+Red Star: the Régiment de Chasse Normandie-Niémen fighting for the Soviet Union (1942–1945)

 Six months after the Germans invaded the USSR, talks aimed at closer co-operation between Free France and the Soviet Union resulted in a squadron being especially created, with an initial core of twelve fighter pilots being sent east.
 The Groupe de Chasse GC 3 Normandie was officially promulgated by de Gaulle on 1 September 1942, with Commandant Pouliquen in command.
 Mechanics, pilots and hardware were transported by rail and air via Tehran to Baku (now the capital of Azerbaijan).
 A period of training on the Yakovlev Yak-7 was completed by mid-February 1943 when Commandant Jean Tulasne took command of the groupe, which finally headed for the front on 22 March 1943.

 The first campaign of GC 3, equipped with the Yakovlev Yak-1 fighter plane, lasted until 5 October, and encompassed the area of Russia between Polotniani-Zavod and Sloboda/Monostirtchina.
 From an initial aerial victory over an Fw 190 on 5 April the tally rose dramatically and the squadron became the focus of much Soviet propaganda, so much so that Generalfeldmarschall Wilhelm Keitel (who was executed in 1946 after the Nuremberg trials) decreed that any French pilot captured would be executed.

 Tragedy struck the squadron when the much-decorated Tulasne was reported missing in action after combat on 17 July requiring Commandant Pierre Pouyade to take command.
 In spite of the loss, GC 3 started to receive many Soviet unit citations and decorations as well as French ones.
 On October 11, de Gaulle accorded the groupe the title of Compagnon de la Libération.
 By the time GC 3 relocated to Toula on 6 November 1943, there were only six surviving pilots from the groupe, which had accumulated 72 aerial victories since joining the fighting.